lindybriggs/ReadMe-Generator/generatedREADME.md

 Below is an example of how this application can be used:

-For a developer who wants to spend less time writing out README files for their projects.
+FOr a developer who wants to spend less time writing out README files for their projects.

 ## Installation